The Best Wired Routers for Home or Small Business

 Can you run a router off another router?

-In your own network you may want to do this for security reasons, as routers control who can talk to who, so you may have sensitive data you want to keep apart from your IoT smart devices, for example.
-Most ISP consumer routers only support a single LAN, so there is no way to seperate the networks with these commodity devices, but a good wired router will allow you to define different networks on different LAN ports, creating multiple networks with the one router.
+In your own network home wired routers can do this for network security reasons, as routers control who can talk to who, so you may have sensitive data you want to keep apart from your ‘smart’ connected devices, for example.
+Most ISP consumer routers only support a single LAN, so there is no way to separate the networks with these commodity devices, but a good wired router will allow you to define different networks on different LAN ports, creating multiple networks with the one router.

-There are a number of solid small router options available today, and it can be hard to choose.
-A thing to keep in mind is that these are generally small business focused, so not necessarily easy for the beginner, although the less feature packed models offer an easier setup experience.
-This is one reason why I’ve gone with the Linksys LRT214 as my best overall.
-It offers a good balance of ease of use, advanced features, and raw performance which would be a good fit for many small network situations, all for a good mid-range price.
+There are a number of great SOHO wired router options available today, and it can be hard to choose.
+A thing to keep in mind is that these wired routers are generally designed around small business needs, so not necessarily easy for the beginner, but you get a ton of functionality for the price as a result.

 For the power users, Mikrotik and Ubiquiti have been making inroads into the geek-worthy market, and both offer several good choices for small wired routers.
 The best bang for your buck here is the Mikrotik hEX S simply because of the enormous range of features you get for a bargain price, and you can shave a bit off that if you go for the base hEX model without the SFP port.